Quansight-Labs/quansight-labs-site/posts/2021/12/conda-recipe-grayskull.md

 Before we learn about Grayskull, as promised, I’ll talk about software packages and Conda.

 ## Software Packages
-A software package is, simply put, a working piece of code that somebody wrote and published for others to use.
-A functional packet of code that does something — a package.
-You install packages for your use.
-Sometimes you import them into your code while writing a package of your own.
+A software package is an installable piece of code that somebody wrote and published for others to use.
+In other words, you can install packages so you can benefit from the code others have written without reinventing the wheel.

 ```
 import numpy